camposantogames/firewatch_localization/README.markdown

-Firewatch Community Localization Project
+Firewatch Community Localization
 ==============================

-Thanks for your interest in making Firewatch more accessible for people around the world!
-As a small team of developers, we’re unable to offer complete translations of our game into all the languages people have asked us for… which is where you come in.
+Hello!
+This is Patrick from Campo Santo.
+At present, we've contracted professional translators to create full-text localizations of Firewatch in five languages: Spanish, French, Russian, German and Simplified Chinese.
+We love seeing non-english speakers play our game, but as a small team we have limited resources and aren't able to localize it for everyone.

-We're making available our full text-string database for this purpose.
-We invite you to localize these, test them out, and contribute them back to this repository for others to use.
-Work contributed back must include the MIT license, found below.
+That's why we've posted our full text-string database here: *localization by and for fans*.
+If you love Firewatch and want to make it more accessible to others, feel free to download the data, test it out, and contribute your translations back to this repository for others to download and use.

-Firewatch is currently subtitled in English and Russian.
-We have decided to also pursue professional localizations in German, Spanish, French and Simplified Chinese.
-We'll update this README if we add any more official localizations.
+Firewatch is currently subtitled in English and Russian on Steam.
+Our professional localizations in German, Spanish, French and Simplified Chinese are coming soon for Steam and PS4.
+We'll update this README as this patch arrives, as well as if we add any more official localizations.

+Worth noting: a [community-run Firewatch project](https://www.transifex.com/firewatch/firewatch-localization) has also sprung up on Transifex, using the data found here.
+If you're interested in contributing, take a look!

-At present, Firewatch's included fonts and layouts do not support characters outside the ISO Latin-1 set.
+Important note: at present, Firewatch's included fonts and layouts do not support characters outside the ISO Latin-1 set.
 We apologize for this limitation and hope that we will be able to remove it at some point.

 All English game content provided here is copyright 2016, Campo Santo.
 All rights reserved.